cantafionathan/cantafionathan.github.io/blog/pokemon-team-opt.md

 In Random Search (RS), each iteration maintains a small set of top-performing teams from the previous generation and fills the remainder of the population with teams sampled uniformly at random from the legal search space.
 The `evaluate_teams` routine assigns scores using an ELO rating system computed from battles within the population.
 ELO provides a relative measure of team strength: wins against strong teams increase a team’s rating more than wins against weaker teams, and losses against strong teams are penalized less than losses against weak teams.

 The `produce_next_generation` routine then discards most of the population, retaining only the highest-rated teams and replacing the rest with newly sampled random teams.
 This can be viewed as an elitist variant of random search.
-A fully memoryless version—where the entire population is resampled each generation—would also be reasonable.
+A fully memoryless version, where the entire population is resampled each generation, would also be reasonable.

 #### Genetic Algorithms